 Our Synchrony-branded networks are focused on specific industries, where we create either company-branded or company and partner-branded private label credit cards that are usable across all participating locations within the industry-specific network.
-For example, our Synchrony Car Care network, comprised of merchants selling automotive parts, repair services and tires, covers over 1,000,000 locations across the United States, and cards issued may be dual branded with Synchrony Car Care and partners such as Midas, Michelin Tires or Pep Boys.
-Under the terms of these networks, we establish merchant discounts applicable to each financing offer, and, in some cases, the fees we charge partners for their membership in the network.
+For example, our Synchrony Car Care network, comprised of merchants selling automotive parts, repair services and tires, covers over 1,000,000 locations across the United States, and cards issued may be dual branded with Synchrony Car Care and partners such as Chevron, Citgo, Napa, P66, Pep Boys or Summit Racing.
+Under the terms of these networks, we establish merchant discounts applicable to each financing offer.
 In addition, we also earn interchange fees through credit card transactions outside of the program network.
 The Synchrony Car Care network allows for expanded use outside of the program network at certain related merchants, such as gas stations.
-Similarly, the Synchrony HOME credit card is accepted at hundreds of thousands of home-related retail locations nationwide, including both partner locations and retailers outside of our program network.
+Similarly, the Synchrony HOME credit card is accepted at hundreds of housands of home-related retail locations nationwide, including both partner locations and retailers outside of our program network.
+See Healthcare Provider Agreements for a discussion of our CareCredit branded network.